Cochrane Style Manual

 GRADE

-More recently, GRADE assessments refer to ‘certainty’, rather than ‘quality’.
-Use the terminology consistent with the GRADE guidance of software you are using, and in summary of findings tables, use the corresponding wording for the grades of evidence (see below).
+GRADE assessments now refer to ‘certainty’, rather than ‘quality’.
+Use the terminology below in summary of findings tables.

 GRADE Working Group grades of evidence